snhrknsk/Coincheck/ReadMe.txt

 create your logic code to package trade.exec

 Start:
+Run StartTrade

+Configuration:
-Run StartTrade with your api access key and security key in command argument -> java -jar CoinCheck.jar <Access Key> <Secret Key>
+Set your access key and security key in <program directory>/configuration/Configuration.json